-The Company's principal business activity is the discovery, development and commercialization of pharmaceutical treatments that enable the nervous system to repair itself following damage, whether due to injury or disease.
+The Company's principal business activity is the discovery, development and commercialization of pharmaceutical treatments to promote nervous system repair in settings of neurotrauma and neurologic disease.
 NervGen's initial target indication is spinal cord injury ("SCI").

 2. Basis of presentation